ctfs/write-ups-2015/th3jackers-ctf-2015/stegano/steg200/README.md

 ![](./0227597b75da424e4233f8b3c1873446)

-Applying any steganography tools, `exiftool` or `binwalk` to it, we can't see anything suspicious hidden inside the JPG.
+Applying `exiftool`, `binwalk` or any steganography tools to it, we can't see anything suspicious hidden inside the JPG.

 The QR codes and the transparent QR code background seem to be decoys (red herrings) that we have to ignore.

-The solution to this problem are a ''hidden'' base64 code in these tiles:
+The solution to this problem is a ''hidden'' base64 code in these tiles:

 ![](tiles.png)